datawithgladys/skin_lesion_diagnosis_classification/README.md

 2. Build a web application around our model so that the application could be used in-house securely at hospitals and skin clinics.
 Besides allowing dermatologists to make predictions with the web app, data could be also be added through this web app to further calibrate and improve our model (as explained above in the 1st point).<br>

-3. Additional metadata/medical data of patients (such as age, gender) as well as characteristics of lesions as noted down by the physicians (e.g. where the skin lesion is located; shape and colour of lesions) could be added to our model for more detailed analysis and predictions.<br>
+3. Additional metadata/medical data of patients (e.g. age, gender) or characteristics of lesions as noted down by the physicians (e.g. location of lesion) could be feeded to a fully connected network before merging the outputs of both sub-models (dense neural network and convolutional neural network models) for more detailed predictions and analysis.<br>

 4. The classification tasks of both models can be expanded to include other types of skin lesions, such as non-neoplastic lesions for diagnosis classification, as well as cystic lesions and more variants of melanoma lesions for skin lesion classification.<br>